 *The documents in your electronic case file may include letters, notices. case notes, case narratives, medical reports and evaluations, cash and Basic Food computations, WorkFirst notes and documents, applications, eligibility reviews.

 Well before your hearing, DSHS should give you a packet of all the documents they will be using.
-If you do not get the packet by a week before the hearing, call the FHC about that problem.
-If you believe that DSHS gave you the packet too late for you to review and understand it, ask the ALJ to reschedule the hearing or take other action to be fair to you because you did not get the packet in time to prepare.
+If you do not get the packet by a week before the hearing, call the FHC.
+If you believe DSHS gave you the packet too late for you to review and understand it, ask the ALJ to reschedule the hearing or take other action to be fair to you because you did not get the packet in time to prepare.

 The FHC may write or call you to schedule a pre-hearing conference.
 WAC 388-02-0175 and so on.
-You can meet in a pre-hearing conference with the FHC if you choose to.
+You can choose to meet in a pre-hearing conference with the FHC.
 This is separate from your hearing.

-The pre-hearing conference is your chance to understand the issues better from both sides and to help you get ready for your hearing.
+The pre-hearing conference is your chance to understand the issues better from both sides and help you get ready for your hearing.
 You may be able to settle the matter.
-If not, you still have the right to have your hearing.
+If not, you can still have the hearing.
 You should not be pressured to withdraw your hearing request.

-Before your hearing, you should send to both the judge at the Office of Administrative Hearings and to the FHC at DSHS, identical copies of all documents, pictures, and other papers that you will use to explain to the judge why you think DSHS is wrong.
+Before your hearing, you should send the judge at the Office of Administrative Hearings and the FHC at DSHS identical copies of all documents, pictures, and other papers you will use at the hearing to show why you think DSHS is wrong.
 Most hearings are by phone.
-The judge and the FHC will need to have gotten your documents in time for your hearing.
+The judge and the FHC need to have gotten your documents in time for your hearing.
 You should send them in beforehand even if your hearing is in-person.

-The FHC must also give you a packet that has copies of all documents DSHS will use as exhibits in your hearing.
+The FHC must give you a packet of copies of all documents they will use as exhibits at the hearing.

 What happens at the hearing?
 WAC 388-02-0375

-Your hearing will be conducted by an ALJ who does not work for DSHS.
-The ALJ works for a separate agency called the Office of Administrative Hearings (OAH).
+An ALJ who does not work for DSHS will conduct the hearing.
+The ALJ works for a separate agency, the Office of Administrative Hearings (OAH).

-At the start of the hearing, the ALJ will explain that s/he does not work for DSHS, has never seen your file, and knows nothing about you or your case except what you wrote in your hearing request.
-The ALJ will explain that in deciding your case, s/he will consider only
+At the start of the hearing, the ALJ will explain that they do not work for DSHS, has never seen your file, and knows nothing about you or your case except what your hearing request said.
+The ALJ will explain that in deciding your case, they will consider only

-The ALJ will then swear in everyone who will testify.
+*The ALJ will swear in everyone who will testify.

 Usually, the FHC talks next.
-S/he tells the ALJ why DSHS believes it is right, and explains the documents that are DSHS' exhibits.
-When the FHC is done, you can ask the FHC any questions you have about what s/he said.
-If the FHC has any witnesses, you can ask the witnesses questions when they are done testifying.
+They tell the ALJ why DSHS believes it is right, and explain DSHS' exhibits.
+When the FHC is done, you can ask them questions you have about what they said.
+If the FHC has any witnesses, you can ask them questions when they are done testifying.
 The ALJ may also have questions for the FHC and any witnesses, to clarify the facts.

-Now is your turn to tell your side of the story.
-Remember: all the ALJ knows about you or the case before the hearing starts is what you stated in your hearing request.
-You must tell the ALJ everything that you want her/him to know.
+Now you tell your side of the story.
+Remember: all the ALJ knows about you or the case before the hearing starts is what your hearing request said.
+You must tell the ALJ everything you want them to know.
 Look at your notes.
 Tell the ALJ exactly what happened from your perspective.
 When you are done, the FHC and the ALJ may ask you questions.
-Then if you have a witness you may ask your witness to testify.
-The FHC and ALJ may ask your witnesses questions also.
+Then if you have a witness, you may ask them to testify now.
+The FHC and ALJ may also question your witnesses.

 How you act at the hearing is very important.
-The ALJ hears or sees you only this once and decides if you are credible.
+The ALJ hears or sees you only this once.
 Some tips:

 Be firm about what you are saying.
 Do not yell.